 Your Rights Under the Fair Debt Collection Practices Act

-The Fair Debt Collection Practices Act (FDCPA), codified at 15 U.S.C. § 1692, is a federal law that protects consumers from abusive, unfair, and deceptive debt collection practices.
-Under the FDCPA, you have the right to:
+The Fair Debt Collection Practices Act (FDCPA) is a federal law that protects consumers from abusive, unfair, and deceptive debt collection practices.
+It is codified at 15 U.S.C. §§ 1692–1692p.
+Section 1692 by itself is only the opening section, containing Congress’s findings and its declaration of purpose; the full Act runs through § 1692p.

 When to Send a Cease and Desist to a Collection Agency